-- facilitate rental tenancy of local mine-owned dwellings where it is safe to do so; - implement a progressive demolition program from the approval of this SIMP at a minimum rate of five properties per year, to safely remove vacant local dwellings that have been assessed as unsafe for tenancy.
-Priority dwellings for demolition will be identified and communicated to the WCM CCC and published via the Wollar Community Noticeboard on an annual basis, starting with a list of the dwellings planned to be demolished in the Village centre; - conduct assessment of roofing, gutters, downpipes and tanks against the Guidance on use of Rainwater Tanks5 for potential sources of water quality contaminants and then provide testing of residential tank water on request for properties in the Village of Wollar and supply the results to the property owner or private tenant; - continue to provide access to mowing and grounds-keeping equipment for use by local residents to maintain community village assets.
+- facilitate rental tenancy of local mine-owned dwellings where it is safe to do so; - implement a progressive demolition program (in consultation with the CCC and as practically), to safely remove vacant local dwellings that have been assessed as unsafe for tenancy.
+Priority dwellings for demolition will be identified and communicated to the WCM CCC and published via the Wollar Community Noticeboard on an annual basis, starting with a list of the dwellings planned to be demolished in the Village centre; - conduct assessment of roofing, gutters, downpipes and tanks against the Guidance on use of Rainwater Tanks11 for potential sources of water quality contaminants and then provide testing of residential tank water on request for properties in the Village of Wollar and supply the results to the property owner or private tenant; - continue to provide access to mowing and grounds-keeping equipment for use by local residents to maintain community village assets.
 Access is available on community request to WCPL and managed through a sign-in/out register with the option to identify equipment maintenance needs; - ongoing annual cross-tenure weed and feral animal controls, in consultation with the MWRC, Local Land Services (LLS), WCM CCC, Peabody lessees and other interested stakeholders; - implement clear signage at the (deconsecrated) St. Luke's Anglican Church and Cemetery, to: - provide assurance of ongoing community access to visit family grave sites; and - provide WCPL contact details should local community members request access to the site for other purposes; - provide ongoing progress updates through the WCM CCC of WCPL's investment program, including their direct involvement in reviewing investment priority areas annually, and promotion of opportunities for support of local community projects in Wollar; - undertake monthly inspections of vacant land and public spaces and provide maintenance (e.g. mowing) as required; and - continue maintenance of Peabody rental properties on the basis of the real estate agency's advice and/or tenancy status.

-4.1.4 Local service retention
+4.1.4 Local Service Retention